filecoin-project/specs/sync.md

     var blockSet BlockSet
     for head.Height() > 0 {
         // NB: GetBlocks validates that the blocks are in-fact the ones we
-        // requested, and that they are correctly linked to eachother.
+        // requested, and that they are correctly linked to each other.
 It does
         // not validate any state transitions
         blks := syncer.bsync.GetBlocks(head, RequestWidth)
         blockSet.Insert(blks)